. . . . .

 From volunteers to executive directors, nurses to receptionists, each person working in a pregnancy help organization has been gifted with the passion to advance the culture of LIFE!
 And for that, we thank you!

-If you haven't heard of Pregnancy Help Appreciation Week, you should expect special deals, thank-you messages, and extra prayers this week.
+If you haven't heard of Pregnancy Help Appreciation Week before, you should expect special deals, thank-you messages, and extra prayers this week.

 Plus!
 We'll be holding a drawing at the end of the week where one lucky winner will get a fun gift basket from us at Heartbeat!

-Click to share on Facebook, Instagram or tweet any of the below images to show your love for the pregnancy help movement using the hashtag #ThankAPregnancyCenter
+Click any of the images below to share on Facebook, Instagram or tweet and show your love for the pregnancy help movement using the hashtag #ThankAPregnancyCenter

 Heartbeat International’s leadership and staff have checked in on our affiliate network, both to offer these vital partners help through our H.A.L.O. fund—which meets Heartbeat-affiliated organizations damaged by natural disasters with needed funds to replace training materials—and to let you know how you can be supporting these friends in prayer.